gray-panda/grayrepo/2016_flareon/chal02_dudelocker/README.md

 It checks if your volume serial number is 0x7dab1d35.
 If it matches, the serial number is returned, else a 0 is returned.

 To bypass this, put a breakpoint at this function call in a Debugger.
-Change to eax value immediately after the function call
+Change the eax value immediately after the function call

 ![change](img/d.png)

 It is important to set this value to 0x7dab1d35.
 It will be used later

-If the checks are successfullhy bypassed, this part of the code is reached.
+If the checks are successfully bypassed, this part of the code is reached.

 ![setup](img/04.png)